aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 Another reason that you might see the error message “VPC Endpoint Creation Failed” can be caused by using a custom DNS server instead of the default [Amazon Route 53 Resolver](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html), often referred to as the “.2 resolver”.
 Since GuardDuty relies on the Route 53 resolver to know where how to find the GuardDuty VPC endpoint this can cause an issue with the VPC endpoint configuration.
 Although we recommend using the AWS managed DNS resolver for recursive DNS, some customers decide to use a custom DNS resolver.
 To fix this issue while still using your custom DNS server you have two options:

-1. The best option is to leave the “Enable DNS resolution” box checked so that GuardDuty can use the Route 53 resolver to find the GuardDuty VPC endpoint.
+**Option 1:** The best option is to leave the “Enable DNS resolution” box checked so that GuardDuty can use the Route 53 resolver to find the GuardDuty VPC endpoint.
 The DHCP option set that you have configured for your custom DNS server will have set the resolver.conf file for your hosts so that they use your custom DNS server.
 The GuardDuty agent will use the .2 resolver option.
 To enable the Route 53 DNS Resolver in your VPC follow the steps below.

     * Visit the [Amazon VPC Console](https://console.aws.amazon.com/vpc/).
     * Select the VPC that you want to change the DNS settings.